-5.2.1 Economy Pricing Strategy and Profitability of Insurance Companies
+5.1.1 Economy Pricing Strategy and Profitability of Insurance Companies

-The first objective was to establish the effect of economy pricing strategies on the profitability of insurance firms in Kenya.
 The descriptive statistics indicated that majority of the respondents agreed that there had been an increase in use of the economy pricing strategy in their firm in the recent years, there had been an increase in sales of their products as a result of economy pricing strategy, their company has been in a position to reduce product costs whenever economy pricing of its products was used, most of the competitor firms had failed to effectively adopt economy pricing strategies giving them a competitive edge over them and the measures put in place to implement them economy pricing strategies are better compared to competitor firms.
 Regression and correlation results indicated that there was a statistically significant and positive relationship between economy pricing strategies and profitability.
 These results implied that economy pricing has a positive effect on the profitability of insurance companies.
 The findings agree with those of Flanagan and Norman (2006) who examined the economy pricing strategies adopted manufacturing firms and concluded that they resulted in significant effect on profitability.